thehyve/delphyne-template/README.md

 - `README-sample.md` provides a basic README file for the project, including instructions on how to run the ETL.
 Use it to **replace this readme** after completing the initial ETL setup.
 - `requirements.txt` should contain project-specific ETL dependencies.
 It is **highly recommended** to pin packages to a specific version.
-`ohdsi-etl-wrapper` is a mandatory dependency and is always included by default.
+`omop-etl-wrapper` is a mandatory dependency and is always included by default.
 - `logging.yml` provides customized logging.

 ### `docs/` folder